It is not the mountain we conquer but ourselves.― Edmund Hillary

 Thank you for reading this today – please add your comment to the growing list, so that others can benefit from your experiences too!
 I recommend this book, ‘Feel the Fear and do it Anyway, by Susan Jeffers’, as it has helped to further develop my inspiration to succeed.

-P.s.
-Looking for more inspiration?
-Check out Amazon’s latest Best Sellers List of self-help books.
-It’s never too late to make a start on the next chapter of your life.
+Don’t forget, it’s never too late to make a start on the next chapter of your life.